 The bad news is that going for a run or to the gym at the end of the day does not undo the damage.
 This means we need to start moving regularly, working while standing up and taking regular short breaks to stretch the muscles and get the blood flowing.

+Internet security is already a major issue.
 Companies, small businesses and organizations all around the world are falling prey to nasty intruders on an increased basis.
-No one is safe.

 So what can you do?

 - Enable SSL on your domain

 It’s important to have a secure HTTPS domain name for your blog.
 We have a tutorial here on how you can get it set up without too much trouble.

 Try to keep backups of your websites, blogs and important documents both on and offline.
 There are many plugins to help you do this.